JCSDA/spack-stack/doc/source/Quickstart.rst

 Create local environment
 ------------------------

-The following instructions install a new spack environment on a pre-configured site (see **MISSING** for a list of pre-configured sites and site-specific notes).
-Instructions for creating a new site config on an configurable system (i.e. a generic Linux or macOS system) can be found in **MISSING**.
+The following instructions install a new spack environment on a pre-configured site (see :numref:`Section %s <Platforms_Preconfigured_Sites>` for a list of pre-configured sites and site-specific notes).
+Instructions for creating a new site config on an configurable system (i.e. a generic Linux or macOS system) can be found in :numref:`Section %s <Platform_New_Site_Configs>`.

 .. code-block:: console